 The Company's business purpose is the development of drugs for the treatment of cancer.
-The Company's portfolio of drug candidates includes Pracinostat, which is currently being investigated in Phase II clinical trials.
-Pracinostat is an orally available histone deacetylase ("HDAC") inhibitor that is currently being developed for advanced hematologic diseases such as myelodysplastic syndrome ("MDS"), and acute myeloid leukemia ("AML").
-In August 2012, the Company completed the acquisition of certain assets and intellectual property, including those related to Pracinostat, from SBio Pte Ltd ("SBio").
-The Company's clinical development pipeline also includes its isoflavone-based mitochondrial inhibitor drug candidate, ME-344.
-A Phase Ib trial in patients with small cell lung and ovarian cancers is ongoing.
-In September 2013, the Company acquired PWT143, an oral inhibitor of phosphatidylinositide 3-kinase ("PI3K") delta.
-The Company expects to initiate a first-in-human study of PWT143 in mid-calendar year 2015.
+The Company's portfolio of clinical drug candidates includes Pracinostat, an orally available histone deacetylase ("HDAC") inhibitor currently in Phase II clinical trials for the treatment of advanced hematologic diseases such as acute myeloid leukemia ("AML") and myelodysplastic syndrome ("MDS").
+In August 2012, the Company completed the acquisition of certain assets and intellectual property, including those related to Pracinostat, from S\Bio Pte Ltd ("S\Bio").
+The Company's clinical development pipeline also includes ME-344, an isoflavone-based mitochondrial inhibitor that showed clinical evidence of activity in a Phase I dose-escalation study in refractory solid tumors.
+The Company is also developing PWT143, an oral inhibitor of phosphatidylinositide 3-kinase ("PI3K") delta.
+The Company recently completed a first-inhuman, single ascending dose study of PWT143.
 The Company owns exclusive worldwide rights to all of its drug candidates, including Pracinostat, ME-344 and PWT143.